steffinchen/bloggy/src/content/sunrise-sweater.md

   - Knitting
 ---

-The first two sweater I've knit where classical beginner patterns: knit a few squares and seam them together.
+The first two sweater I've knit were classical beginner patterns: knit a few squares and seam them together.
 There are only quite simple techniques involved so as to make them less daunting.
 However, they also involve one thing I am absolutely horrible at and don't like at all: seaming.
 After having done it a few times now the seams look acceptable, but still not as nice as if I would have knit in the around.

 After some sweaters came my first cardigan: Harvest by TinCanKnits.
 Hurray, no seaming!
 What I didn't consider though was how much purling is involved in a carding (yes, roughly 50 percent).
 So this motivated me to try my first "classic" sweater.